coro121/documentation-samples/WAI-ARIA.md

 # Introduction to ARIA Attributes

 ## About WAI-ARIA
 The [Web Accessibility Initiative's Accessible Rich Internet Applications](https://www.w3.org/TR/wai-aria/#intro_ria_accessibility) (WAI-ARIA or just ARIA) offers a set of attributes that can be applied to HTML elements, making web content and applications more accessible to people with disabilities.
-The core ARIA component, `role`, allows screen readers to more explicitly describe the intentions of web content or application to the user; it defines what an element does.
-Please note, elements can only have one `role`.
+The core ARIA component `role`, allows screen readers to more explicitly describe the intentions of web content or application to the user; it defines what an element does.
+Please note, that elements can only have one `role`.

 There are 6 categories of [WAI-ARIA roles](https://www.w3.org/TR/wai-aria-1.1/#roles_categorization):